 Early-stage discussions are in progress on possible business relationships regarding the Berlin Project in Colombia.
 In addition, the Company continues to evaluate properties and corporate opportunities.
-In its exploration for uranium, battery commodities and frac sands, the Company's exploration staff has identified precious metal targets that the Company has staked at minimal expense, and the Company may spin these assets out into a private precious metal company.
+In its exploration for uranium, battery commodities and frac sands.

 Critical Accounting Estimates & Changes in Accounting Policies